Camouflage and Routing by Domain via SNI Fallback

 Just replace it directly.

-It is recommended to install Caddy through the official website documentation first, and then replace the binary file.
-This way, there is no need to manually set the process management.
+It is recommended to install Caddy via the official documentation first, and then replace the binary file.
+This way, you don't need to manually configure the daemon process.

 Edit /etc/caddy/Caddyfile: